zhangyunhao116/zmail/README.md

 Return **MailServer** instance, it implements all SMTP and POP functions.

-If set any arguments which starts with `pop` or `smtp`, it will replace inner auto-generate argument(The arguments depends on the `username` or `config` you provided).
+If set any arguments which starts with `pop` or `smtp`, it will replace inner auto-generate argument (the arguments depends on the `username` or `config` you provide).

 ***config*** Shortcut for use enterprise mail,if specified, enterprise mail configs will replace all inner auto-generate configs.